 What should I consider when hiring a criminal defense lawyer?

-Criminal defense attorney v. jack-of-all-trades: You should be hiring a lawyer that has extensive experience in handling criminal defense cases.
-Seems obvious.
-However, many people hire the local family lawyer that dabbles in criminal defense cases part time.
-If you needed heart surgery, would you want a general surgeon to handle the delicate operation or would you want an experience heart surgeon?
-The answer is obivious, you would want the professional that is focused on your issue.
+Criminal defense attorney v. jack-of-all-trades: Having criminal defense experience matters.
+Would you hire a plumber to fix your car?
+Would you want you general practictioner doctor to perform heart surgery?
+Then why would you hire a divorce attorney for a criminal defense case?
+Why would you place your trust in an attorney that dabbles in lots of different types of cases when you could hire an attorney that is focused solely on criminal defense?
+The adage “jack-of-all-trades but master of none” is applicable.
 An attorney that is focused on criminal defense is normally more knowledgeable and experienced, and that experience often produces better results.
 You should also look to retain an attorney that has represented clients in the county in which the charges are being filed.
 While the law is the same across the state of Pennsylvania, you want an attorney that knows the police, prosecutors, and judges.
-“Knowing” the players involved in the system is not because it is a buddy system.
+“Knowing” the players involved in the system is not because it is a buddy-buddy system.
 A good lawyer wants to know the opposition.
 Why do sport teams scout their opponents?
 They want to “know” the opponent and thereby exploit weaknesses and minimize strengths.
-Same with criminal defense and lawyer work.
-Knowing your competition helps obtain better results for a client.
+Knowing the players involved helps obtain better results for a client.

 2. Results – Case Wins